Morning Prayer

 As it was in the beginning, is now, and will be for ever.
 Amen.

-Gospel Reading John 2:1-11
+Gospel Reading Luke 6:27-38

 The people are seated.

-A Reading from the book of John.
+A Reading from the book of Luke.

 The Word of the Lord.